ABOUT THE MAN IN BLACK

 Luther Monroe Perkins: Jan 08, 1928 - Aug 05, 1967

-Thank you Luther Perkins!
-As many of you probably already know, Luther Perkins was responsible for inventing the signature "boom-chick-a-boom" guitar sound that we all know and love.
+Thank you, Luther Perkins!
+As many of you probably already know, Luther Perkins invented the signature "boom-chick-a-boom" guitar sound that we all know and love.
 He was extremely vital in the development of Johnny’s unique sound.
 Tragically, Luther left the stage forever in 1968 after falling asleep with a lit cigarette.
 He was only 40 years old.
 He will always be remembered as one of the early pioneers of rockabilly music.
-Had it not been for him, Johnny’s music would be missing that distinct signature sound that is undeniably recognizable throughout the world.
-When you listen to Johnny Cash...always remember Luther Perkins!
+Had it not been for him, Johnny’s music would miss that distinct signature sound that is undeniably recognizable throughout the world.
+When you listen to Johnny Cash... always remember Luther Perkins!

 Marshall Garnett Grant: May 05, 1928 - Aug 07, 2011

-Thank you Marshall Grant!
+Thank you, Marshall Grant!
 Marshall made his debut, along with Luther Perkins, as a founding member of the Tennessee Two.
 He played alongside Johnny Cash from 1954 to 1980, and then reunited one last time on stage with Cash in 1999.
 When they first started out, Grant, Perkins and Cash all three played rhythm guitars.
 It was later decided that Luther Perkins should play lead guitars and that Marshall Grant should switch to playing bass.
-Marshall was self-taught and became well-known for playing the upright bass, as well as, electric bass guitars.
+Marshall was self-taught and became well known for playing the upright bass, and electric bass guitars.
 Johnny used Marshall’s Martin guitar for many years, both for performances and songwriting.
-Marshall Grant would go on to outlive both of his friends, Luther Perkins and Johnny Cash.
+Marshall Grant outlived both of his friends, Luther Perkins and Johnny Cash.
 Unfortunately, he passed away while attending a festival in Arkansas to help raise money to restore Johnny Cash’s childhood home.
 He was a true friend to the very end.

 John R. "Johnny" Cash: Feb 26, 1932 - Sep 12, 2003